 Teaching and Acknowledging Histories of Violence in a University Context

-Facilitator: Elizabeth Bynum, CTL Graduate Fellow, Music
+Facilitator: Elizabeth Bynum, CETLI Graduate Fellow, Music

 Convener: Professor Timothy Rommen, Music